 You can, however, cut into your monthly expenses in numerous ways.
-You have likely heard money saving tips such as saving loose change, buying in bulk and couponing.
-We are not going to be talking about those things (although hopefully you are doing them).
-Instead, we are going to help you save by discussing seven incredibly creative ways to save money.
+You’ve likely heard the same-old money saving tips such as saving loose change, buying in bulk and couponing, but we’re not going to talk about those things.

 1. Pay more attention to your teeth